Back Home

 We decided that instead of forcing the user to the order confirmation screen we’d take them back to the initial token list screen so that they could keep trading as the order processed in the background.
 It was really important to me that we didn’t pull the user out of the trade flow without context, so I came up with an idea to animate the order screen as it transformed into a smaller modal.
 In order to sell the idea to my team I created some quick wires and turned them into a prototype with our existing designs.

-This was a great fix for our issue, but it brought up a question.
+This was a great fix for our issue, but it brought up a new question.
 Could we go faster?

 Based on user feedback and market analysis we knew that faster trading = higher earnings potential for our users, and this offered us a chance to further differentiate ourselves in the market and potentially acquire new users looking to hit on the next trending token fast.